BodenmillerGroup/IntroDataAnalysis/README.md

 **Disclaimer:** We prepared these sessions to give a very broad introduction to the R and python programming language.
 These sessions should not replace university courses and might not contain all relevant topics.

-## Things to install

-To maximise the time spend on actual hands-on training in both languages, please install the following software specified for the different sessions: [R](../master/R) and [python](../master/python)

 ## Joint sessions

 * March 24, Introduction to Data Analysis Environments